Landeshauptstadt Dresden - www.dresden.de https://www.dresden.de/en/business/tomorrowshome.php 02.09.2022 09:15:33 Uhr 07.02.2023 21:58:28 Uhr |

 The vibrant art and cultural scene is omnipresent.
 The Dresden State Art Collections are the oldest and second largest museum group in Germany.
 The Green Vault (Grünes Gewölbe) and Old Masters Picture Gallery are among the most renowned collections on the planet.
 World-class art is well and truly at home in Dresden.

 Dresden locals and businesses enjoy quick access to all the city’s facilities, good transport connections, and a central location in the heart of Europe.
-The Saxons are the most satisfied of all Germans with their local public transport system, while buses and trains ensure lush greenery is only a short ride away – indeed often just around the corner.
+The public transport system like trains and buses ensure lush greenery in a short ride away – indeed often just around the corner.
 Because green spaces and woodland make up 70 percent of the city.

 Another plus underlining Dresden’s sustainability is the fact that the city has for years had one of the highest birth rates in Germany.
 Dresden is tomorrow’s home – including for future generations.